Warren8824/Warren8824/README.md

 - 🩺 Keen interest in the intersection of technology and health, particularly in diabetes management innovations
 - 🚗 Background in the motor and transport trade, bringing a unique perspective to my tech projects

-### 🔭 Current Project
+### 🚀 Current Projects

-I'm currently working on [**XRP-Insight**](https://github.com/Warren8824/XRP-Insight), my first major open-source project.
-It's an exciting venture into the world of cryptocurrency data analysis.
-Stay tuned for updates!

-### 🌱 Learning & Growth
+### *XRP-Insight*

+My first major open-source project, focusing on cryptocurrency data analysis.
+This project combines my interests in programming and the crypto market.

+### *CGM Data Analysis*

-As a Type 1 diabetic using a Libre 2 CGM, I'm gearing up to dive into CGM data analysis.
-This personal project combines my passion for health tech with my data analysis skills.
+As a Type 1 diabetic using a Libre 2 CGM, I'm working on an in-depth analysis of my CGM data using Jupyter Notebooks.
+This personal project merges my health management with data analysis skills.

+### *Cryptocurrency Price Tracker*

+A simple app to track cryptocurrency prices in real-time, utilizing public APIs.
+This project helps me practice API interactions and data handling.

+### 🛠 Skills & Tools

+- Languages: Python (Primary focus)
+- Data Analysis: Pandas, NumPy, Matplotlib, Plotly
+- Development: Jupyter Notebooks, Git, GitHub
+- APIs: Experience with cryptocurrency data APIs

+### 📚 Learning Journey

+- Completed Udacity's Intro to Python course
+- Currently enhancing my statistical knowledge through online courses
+- Exploring machine learning concepts and their applications in crypto and health tech
+- Continuously improving my data visualization skills with Matplotlib and Plotly

+### 🎯 Future Goals

+- Develop a haptic feedback band for glucose level monitoring
+- Contribute to open-source projects in the cryptocurrency space
+- Expand my knowledge of blockchain technology and its applications
+- Explore cloud platforms for data analysis and app deployment

-### 👥 Collaboration
+### 🌱 Interests

-I'm open to collaboration opportunities, especially in areas related to:
-- Cryptocurrency data analysis
+- Cryptocurrency market analysis and trading
-- Health tech innovations
+- Innovations in diabetes management and health tech
-- Data visualization projects

-If you have ideas or projects in these areas, let's connect!

-### 🎯 Goals

-My primary goal is to become proficient enough in data analysis and coding to transition into a professional role.
-I'm excited about the opportunities in this field and always eager to learn more.

-### 📫 Get in Touch
+- Data-driven solutions for real-world problems
+- Nutrition and its impact on health

+### 🤝 Let's Connect

-While I'm not very active on social media, you can reach out to me here on GitHub.
-I'm always happy to discuss potential collaborations or just chat about exciting developments in tech!
+I'm always open to collaboration, especially on projects related to cryptocurrency analysis or health tech innovations.
+Feel free to reach out if you have ideas or just want to chat about the exciting developments in these fields!

 ---

 *"Every day is a learning opportunity, and every dataset tells a story.
 I'm here to uncover those stories!"*

+*"Every line of code is a step towards innovation.
+Join me on this journey of continuous learning and creation!"*